OpenTails/tail_app/README.md

 To enter the in-app Developer Mode, follow these instructions

-1. Long press Github button, enter the following code
+1. Long press `Source Code` button, enter the following code
 2. `🦊🐉🦦🦖`

 To Turn off Developer Mode